Efficient Safety Alignment of Large Language Models via Preference Re-ranking and Representation-based Reward Modeling: Analysis

 \subsection{Exaggerated Safety}

-We evaluated our method and baselines on Xstest \cite{xstest} to detect exaggerated safety issues in alignment, assessing policy model's behavior to safe/unsafe prompts.
+We evaluated our method and baselines on Xstest~\cite{xstest} to detect exaggerated safety in alignment, assessing the behavior of the policy model with safe/unsafe prompts.

-As Figure \ref{fig:xstest} illustrated, our alignment method effectively increases the rejection rate of unsafe responses.
+As illustrated in Figure \ref{fig:xstest}, our alignment method effectively increases the rejection rate of unsafe responses.
 Specifically, employing either a trained reward model or our reward signal for best-of-N sampling significantly increases the proportion of "partial refusal" responses.
 Conversely, using fixed label confidence, compared to our dynamic label confidence, tends to increase the proportion of "partial refusal."
-This may be attributed to the preference noise introduced by fixed label confidence during tuning, which inclines the model toward ambiguous responses.
-Further alignment experiments are detailed in Appendix \ref{sec:appendix}.
+This may be attributed to the preference noise introduced by fixed-label confidence, which inclines the model toward ambiguous responses.
+Further alignment experiments are detailed in Appendix~\ref{sec:appendix}.